AnthonyA-0112/the-dancing-jesus-homepage/README.md

 2. Open 'index.html' in your browser.

 ### Audio Autoplay Issue
 Modern browsers do not allow autoplaying audio tags without interacting with the page first.
-Resolving this issue locally involves manually giving permission to the webpage.

-1. Click the icon to the left of the address bar.
-2. Open site settings or permissions from the menu.
-3. Find sound or media autoplay permissions and set them to Allow.
-    - Some browsers may require you to adjust permissions for all sites instead of just this one.
-You may need to open another permissions page in your browser settings.
-4. Refresh the page to apply the changes.
+This branch provides a version of the webpage that consists of a modern volume toggle feature, allowing the user to interact and enable audio playback.
+While it is no longer an exact recreation of the original page from the episode, it provides an alternative for users who prefer not to adjust their browser settings.

 ## License
 This project is licensed under the [MIT LICENSE](LICENSE).
 See the LICENSE file for details.